 The first MEL students will graduate in September 2014.
 CLU will closely track and analyze student participation trends, graduation rates, and post-graduate placement information to best respond to student needs and optimize educational opportunities.
 This page will be updated following each term.

-Click here for more information about degree programs and program learning outcome.
+Click here for more information about degree programs and program learning outcomes.